tudelft3d/val3dity/README.md

   1. OBJ: a file can contain more than 1 object (lines starting with "o", eg `o myobject`), each will be validated individually
   1. [POLY](http://wias-berlin.de/software/tetgen/1.5/doc/manual/manual006.html#ff_poly), there are several examples of test datasets in the folder `data/poly/`, see the `README.txt`

-In an OBJ file, each primitive will be validated according to the ISO 19107 rules.
+In an OBJ file, each primitive will be validated according to the ISO19107 rules.
 Observe that OBJ files have no mechanism to define inner shells, and thus a solid will be formed by only its exterior shell.
-Validating one primitive in an OBJ as a MultiSurface (`-p MS` option) will validate individually each surface according to the ISO 19107 rules, without ensuring that they form a 2-manifold.
+Validating one primitive in an OBJ as a MultiSurface (`-p MultSurface` option) will validate individually each surface according to the ISO19107 rules, without ensuring that they form a 2-manifold.
 If your OBJ contains only be triangles (often the case), then using the option `-p MS` is rather meaningless since most likely all your triangles are valid; validation could however catch cases where vertices are not referenced by faces (error `309: VERTICES_NOT_USED`), cases where triangles are collapsed to a line/point.
 Validating it as a solid verify whether the primitive is a 2-manifold, ie whether it is closed/watertight and whether all normals are pointing outwards.